 Her sculptures are made of silicon, plastic and organic material such as human or animal hairs, and revolve around the topics of childhood and maternity.

 Marc Sijan is an American artist born in Serbia.
 He is strangely more famous in Europe, Asia and Middle-East than in United States.
 After graduating from the University of Wisconsin, he continued his studies in sciences, which led him to thoroughly study anatomy and biology.
-He can work on his life-size sculptures for months based on pictures or real models.
+He can work on his life-size hyper-realistic sculptures for month.
+And he based on pictures or real models.
 Marc Sijan is fascinated with Michelangelo and his sense of anatomy.
-However, unlike Michelangelo, Marc Sijan does not praise perfect bodies, but on the contrary represents physical imperfections of his models.
+However, unlike Michelangelo, Marc Sijan does not praise perfect bodies.
+On the contrary, he represents physical imperfections of his models.
 Once the mold is finished, Marc Sijan applies 25 layers of paintings and varnish to reach the effect of depth and translucency he desires.
 Marc Sijan has taken part in over 50 exhibitions in the world.

 Sun Yuan and Peng Yu are two controversial Chinese artists known for their work with extreme material such as human fat tissues, living animal, and baby cadavers.
 Their art questions perception, death and human condition.
-Their hyperrealistic sculptures are often very unsettling and intense, like Angel, a sculpture representing a winged old man fallen from the sky.
-Their work also mock figures of power and questions belief, value system, our social conditioning and relationship between West and East.
+Their hyper-realistic sculptures are often very unsettling and intense.
+Angel is a sculpture representing a winged old man fallen from the sky.
+The artists’ work also mock figures of power.
+They questions belief, value system, our social conditioning and relationship between West and East.

-John de Andrea is an American hyperrealistic sculptor -of the same generation than Duane Hanson- who participated to every international art events dedicated to hyperrealism in the world.
+John de Andrea is an American artist specialized in hyper-realistic sculptures -of the same generation than Duane Hanson- who participated to every international art events dedicated to hyperrealism in the world.
 Among others, he was present at the Documenta V of Kassel.
 He works with polyester and fiberglass, and more recently with bronze.
 John de Andrea’s work talk about the world of appearances and the game we play in society.
-Through the representation of people frozen in time, John de Andrea seems to say that we are all puppets.
+Through the representation of people frozen in time, he seems to say that we are all puppets.